flintrocks/flint/proposals/0003-external-calls.md

  - check that `@payable` functions are given `wei`
  - check that non-`@payable` functions are not given `wei`
- - check that `if let ... = call ...` calls a function with a return type
+ - check that `if let ... = call? ...` calls a function with a return type
- - check that `if let ... = call ...` calls a function with the correct return type
+ - check that `if let ... = call? ...` calls a function with the correct return type
- - check that `call ...` (default mode) is used in `if let ...` (may be a parser check)
+ - check that `call? ...` is used in `if let ...` (may be a parser check)
  - put bound return variable in scope of `if let ...` block

 In the IR generator: